Domaine Emmanuel Giboulot - Côte de Beaune La Grande Châtelaine 2021

 RVF

-"It is distinguished by a very pure nose and a crystalline, fresh but well-balanced fruitiness on the palate, with hints of yellow lemon pulp.
-A pure, fine white, like a straight line, but with a deep, saline mid-palate".
+"It stands out with a very pure nose and crystal-clear, fresh yet well-balanced fruit on the palate, with notes of lemon pulp.
+A refined, elegant white wine, straight as an arrow but with depth on the mid-palate and strong salinity."
 (Le Guide RVF 2024)

-Buy your Giboulot wines at the best price in private sale!
+Buy your Giboulot wines at the best price in a private sale!

 Nose